JamDeezCodes/hot-relodin/README.md

 # HotRelodin

 Courtesy of [Karl Zylinkski's blog](https://zylinski.se/posts/hot-reload-gameplay-code/) on how to do hot code reloading with Odin.

-Karl's example works with Windows, mine works with macOS.
+Find his more comprehensive template [here](https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template).

 ### Requirements